Racism in Africa: Tanzania

 Black Tanzanians portray Indian Tanzanians as miserly because of their status as a business minority who owns most businesses in Dar es Salaam.
 Whereas black Tanzanians are seen as lazy thieves and profiteers who have no culinary taste.
 In Indian-owned service businesses, it is said that black Tanzanians are served last after Indians, Arabs and white people.
-Black Tanzanians report to be looked down upon by Indians Tanzanians with the same education level, that Indian Tanzanians do not want to intermingle with black Tanzanians nor learn kiswahili, which they deem to be an inferior language.
+Black Tanzanians report to be looked down upon by Indians Tanzanians with the same education level, that Indian Tanzanians do not want to intermingle with black Tanzanians nor learn Kiswahili, which they deem to be an inferior language.

 Tunisia

-The accession of the Almohade dynasty to the throne of the Maghreb provinces in 1146 proved disastrous to the Jews of Tunis.
-Jews as well as Christians were compelled either to embrace Islam or to leave the country.
-Abd al-Mu'min's successors pursued the same course, and their severe measures resulted either in emigration or in forcible conversions.
-Soon becoming suspicious of the sincerity of the new converts, the Almohades compelled them to wear a special garb, with a yellow cloth for a head-covering.

-Mistranslations of Arab scholars and geographers from this time period have led many to attribute certain racial attitudes that were not prevalent until the 18th and 19th century to writings made centuries ago.
-French translators portrayed groups like Arabs and Berbers as distinct ethnic groups with set characteristics, while Ibn Khaldun and his contemporaries understood them to be diverse and changing in terms of makeup and behavior.